moh-cyber40/Platform-Explorers-Cohort-1/d365-power-platform/use-case-1.md

 ## Question:
-Based on the company needs, which tools should be used?
-Justify your decision with examples of how they will be implemented.
+Based on the company needs:

-## Implementation
+1. which tools should be used?
-Create a Presentation Slide explaining this
+2. Justify your decision with examples of how they will be implemented.

 ## Submission of the task
-Give a Presentation on the next call
+1. Create a presentation slide and give a Presentation on the next call
-Complete use case 1 and use case 2
+2. Week 1: Complete use case 1 and use case 2
-Submit online by using the hashtags and tagging Platform Explorers and the coach
+3. Submit online by using the hashtags and tagging Platform Explorers and the coach